lightweight/apachesolr-drupal-docker/README.md

 # Apache Solr 4.x & 5.x for Drupal search
 ---

-Apache Solr 4.x - 5.x docker image for Drupal search.
+Apache Solr 4.x - 5.x Docker image for Drupal search.

 ### How to use these images: